Sunday, December 12, 2010

 1) Santa Claus, Go Straight to the Ghetto - James Brown

 On this track, James showed that his funk is perennial, great for any season.
 The groove sounds like a funky Santa Claus rollin' through the hood in a tricked-out sleigh.
 Also, the song has a relevant social message.
 Disadvantaged kids in poor neighborhoods should not be forgotten when Christmastime rolls around.
-The subject of the song is one that's close to James' heart, as revealed in the following lyrics: "You know that I know what you will see/'Cause that was once me."
+The song's theme is one that's close to James's heart, as revealed in the lyrics: "You know that I know what you will see/'Cause that was once me."

 Download at Amazon